Brain Health

 Practical brain-health checklist

 1. Treat hearing loss.
 If you suspect any hearing decline, get audiometry.
-Hearing aids are not vanity — they may be one of the single most impactful interventions for cognitive aging.
-If you struggle in noisy environments but pass a standard audiogram, ask for extended high-frequency (EHF) audiometry — it captures ~64% of age-related variance in real-world speech understanding vs. the standard test's ~16%.
+Hearing aids may be one of the single most impactful interventions for cognitive aging.
+If you struggle in noisy environments but pass a standard audiogram, ask for extended high-frequency (EHF) audiometry.
 See Hearing.

 2. Get a comprehensive dilated eye exam at midlife and treat any correctable visual loss.
-Cataract surgery, glasses, low-vision rehabilitation, and AMD management protect the sensory bandwidth that maintains cognitive engagement.
-Ask about OCT and OCT-angiography — these are the imaging modalities feeding the new oculomic biomarkers (Retinal Age Gap, AI-derived cardiovascular risk).
-Eat the macula: leafy greens daily for lutein and zeaxanthin.
+Cataract surgery, glasses, low-vision rehabilitation, and AMD management protect cognitive engagement.
+Ask about OCT and OCT-angiography.
+Eat leafy greens daily for macular lutein and zeaxanthin.
 See Vision.

 3. Treat hypertension aggressively in midlife.
-Systolic <130 if tolerated.
+Systolic <130 mmHg if tolerated; lower under clinical supervision.
+See Blood pressure.

 4. Stay metabolically healthy.
 Avoid type 2 diabetes; treat insulin resistance.

 7. Eat MIND-pattern.
-Leafy greens daily, berries 2+ times/week, fish, nuts, olive oil, whole grains, beans, poultry.
-Limit red meat, butter/stick margarine, cheese, fried foods, sweets.
+Leafy greens daily, berries 2+ times a week, fish, nuts, olive oil, whole grains, beans, poultry.
+Limit red meat, butter and stick margarine, cheese, fried foods, sweets, and ultra-processed foods.

 8. Stay socially connected.
 Real-world relationships, regular interaction.
-The strongest single behavioral predictor in cohort data.
+The strongest single behavioural predictor in cohort data.

 11. Wear seatbelts and helmets; avoid repeated head impacts (contact sports).